-Maybe you thought your job was secure as you entered 2020.
-Maybe you never intended to be in the job market again—at least not anytime soon.
+Maybe you thought your job was secure.
+Maybe you never intended to be in the job market again, at least not anytime soon.

 Yet here you are.
-And now it’s more important than ever before, to know how to enter the job market prepared and confident that you will GET THE RIGHT JOB.
+And now it’s more important than ever to enter the job market prepared and confident that you will get the right job.

 One of the first things to do to prepare is ask the question: